Faculty

 Serguei Oushakine has conducted fieldwork in the Siberian part of Russia, as well as in Belarus and Kyrgyzstan.
 His research is concerned with transitional processes and situations: from the formation of newly independent national cultures after the collapse of the Soviet Union to post-traumatic identities and hybrid cultural forms.
 His first book The Patriotism of Despair: Loss, Nation, and War in Russia focused on communities of loss and exchanges of sacrifices in provincial post-communist Russia.
 His current project explores Eurasian postcoloniality as a means of affective reformatting of the past and as a form of retroactive victimhood.
 Oushakine’s Russian-language publications include edited volumes on trauma, family, gender and masculinity.
 Prof. Oushakine is Director of the Program in Russian and Eurasian Studies at Princeton.

-Carolyn Rouse is a professor and chair of the Department of Anthropology at Princeton University.
+Carolyn Rouse is a professor of the Department of Anthropology at Princeton University.
 Her work explores the use of evidence to make particular claims about race and social inequality.
 She is the author of Engaged Surrender: African American Women and Islam, Uncertain Suffering: Racial Healthcare Disparities and Sickle Cell Disease and Televised Redemption: Black Religious Media and Racial Empowerment.
 Her manuscript Development Hubris: Adventures Trying to Save the World examines discourses of charity and development and is tied to her own project building a high school in a fishing village in Ghana.
 In the summer of 2016 she began studying declining white life expectancies in rural California as a follow-up to her research on racial health disparities.
 In addition to being an anthropologist, Rouse is also a filmmaker.
 She has produced, directed, and/or edited a number of documentaries including Chicks in White Satin (1994), Purification to Prozac: Treating Mental Illness in Bali (1998), and Listening as a Radical Act: World Anthropologies and the Decentering of Western Thought (2015).
 As an extension of her commitment and training in visual anthropology, in the summer of 2016 she created the Ethnographic Data Visualization Lab (VizE Lab) to work with students and colleagues on ways to visualize complex ethnographic data.
 One project she is currently working on through the lab brings together 60 years of biological data with 60 years of social scientific data to study epigenetic effects on physical development.

 Interests: